vipulgupta2048/Logistics-and-Event-Contributions/AmityYouthFest2k18/BEGINNER.md

 Hackathons are 24+ hour tech-fests.
 They’re places where you meet like-minded people, learn new things, and work with cool technology and most important of them all have fun.
 They could sound pretty intimidating but you don’t have to be some sort of genius or a coding pro to take part in it.

 ## Do hackathon have something to do with "hack"?
 Many people before you have the same misconception.
-The word “hack" confuses people and they think hackathons are about “hacking” into something.
-No, sir.
-Hacking is basically building something.
+The word “hack" confuses people and they think hackathons are about “hacking” into something.A big NO. Hacking is basically building something.
 It could be anything.

  ```In computing, a hacker is any skilled computer expert that uses their technical knowledge to overcome a problem. - Wikipedia ```